 With the advancements in the industry medically assisted weight loss has come a long way.

-There are now a few non-surgical choices for obese patients who do not desire surgery or would be unable to physically withstand a long surgical procedure due to their health.
-Also, some lower BMI patients can benefit from these procedures as it offers them the ability to be proactive and avoid obesity by safely and effectively helping them lose weight.
+There are now a few non-surgical choices for higher-weight individuals who do not desire surgery.
+Or would be unable to physically withstand a long surgical procedure due to their health.
+Also, some lower BMI patients can benefit from these procedures.
+As it offers them the ability to be proactive and avoid obesity by safely and effectively helping them lose weight.

-Sometimes super obese patients will use one of these procedures as a stepping stone to help them lose some initial weight so they can safely proceed with another form of bariatric surgery.
+Sometimes super higher weight patients will use one of these procedures.
+As a stepping stone to help them lose some initial weight so they can safely proceed with another form of bariatric surgery.

 Gastric Balloon – Orbera

-- The procedure takes between 20-30 minutes during which an endoscope is used to place a deflated Orbera balloon into the stomach and filled with saline to a pre-determined size.
+- During a procedure that takes between 20–30 minutes, a doctor uses an endoscope to place a deflated Orbera balloon into the stomach and fill it with saline to a pre–determined size.